kepelrs/CSimon50/README.md

-# simon_kivy: CS50 Final Project
+# CSimon50: CS50 Final Project

 This is my final project for the CS50 course by HardardX/edX.
-I made an Android game using Python 3 and decided to leave some step by step helping guide for anyone who decides to do the same.
+I made an Android game using Python 3 and decided to leave some step by step helping guide for anyone who decides to do something similar.

 ## Acknowledgments